AVR Projects

-The AVR series of microprocessors is quickly becoming my CPU of choice.
+The AVR series of microprocessors has quickly become my CPU of choice.
 The family has a wide selection of parts, from 8 pin DIPs to large flat packs.

-I'm using the Atmel STK500 development kit.
+I'm using the Atmel STK500 development kit (PDF).
 It was only $79 from Digikey.
 The STK500 comes with an excellent assembler/debugger IDE, and supports a wide range of AVR devices and programming modes.
 Development is quick and easy.

-I've also been experimenting with the AVR Butterfly, which is a very inexpensive ($20!), but feature packed AVR device.
+I've also used the AVR Butterfly, which is a very inexpensive ($20!), but feature packed AVR device.
 It can be programmed with WinAVR, and excellent port of the GNU GCC compiler.
 The Butterfly is also available from Digikey.

 2313Temper8